 The measures stated below are precautionary.

 Should you decide to place your pet in a animal care facility temporarily, these facilities have restrictions when admitting an animal.
 Dogs must be inoculated against CDV, CPV, HCC (CAV2) and kennel cough.
 Cats must be inoculated against FPV, FHV and FCV.
-There is no need to quarantine or isolate pets belonging to COVID-19 patients.

 General hygiene measures